 Franklin India Taxshield follows a diversified bottom-up stock picking approach when it comes to sector selection and market capitalisation.
 The fund has not hesitated to pick up mid and small-cap ideas where we see favourable long-term potential.
 The idea is to have an optimum mix of large, mid and small-cap stocks that can help the fund deliver superior risk adjusted returns across market cycles.
 The fund also remains sector agnostic but has prudent limits on exposure to single sector.

 What is included in the portfolio and what is avoided?

-Tax planning funds have a different redemption pattern given the three year lock in compared to the diversified equity schemes.
-How much does this factor play a role in fund management and investments?
+Tax planning funds have a different redemption pattern given the three year lock-in compared to the diversified equity schemes.
+How much does this factor play a role in fund management and investment?
 Does it have any bearing on cash allocation?

 Any tactical miss you regret (not having, or not having enough or holding something) in your portfolio.